Axotal Side Effects

 Generic Name: aspirin / butalbital

-Note: This page contains information about the side effects of aspirin / butalbital.
-Some of the dosage forms included on this document may not apply to the brand name Axotal.
+Note: This document contains side effect information about aspirin / butalbital.
+Some of the dosage forms listed on this page may not apply to the brand name Axotal.

 Endoscopically identifiable gastric mucosal lesions occur in most patients who receive a single dose of aspirin.
 Clinically evident gastrointestinal bleeding has been reported in as many as 3% of treated elderly patients.
 Anorectal ulceration and rectal stenosis have been reported in patients who abuse aspirin-containing rectal suppositories.
 One case-controlled study has suggested that an association between aspirin (and other NSAID) consumption and appendicitis may exist.[Ref]